sjlevens/slev-todo/README.md

 Now, every time getRandomNumber is called and the todo block is reached, `@slev/todo` will

-Execute your TODO code.
+1. Execute your TODO code.
-Send a POST request to your specified API endpoint (or call your mock function) with the TODO details and any additional context you provided.
+2. Send a POST request to your specified API endpoint (or call your mock function) with the TODO details and any additional context you provided.

+### Embrace the Annoyance!

+`@slev/todo` is designed to be intentionally annoying.
+By encapsulating TODO code within the `todo` function and spamming your API/mock function, we aim to create a sense of urgency and encourage you to address those lingering TODOs head-on.
+The encapsultion will force you to want to remove the todo.
+Perfection!

 ### Pro Tips